cbossi/zensical-playground/README.md

 Problem: Changes made to the files on the host system are not detected when using a volume mount

 Solution: Usage of `docker compose watch` to synchronize changes made on the host to the container.
+Since files have to be available initially to start the server, we have to copy them into the image at image build time (see `COPY` statement in [Dockerfile](./Dockerfile))

 ### Zensical `build` command does not terminate in combination with volume mount